Costa Rica Roadtrip - Part 1

 11. My secret

 You know what's funny?
-Before diving into the endless ocean of Costa Rica travel blogs (hi there!), YouTube videos, and Instagram reels, I actually started my trip planning with a good old Marco Polo guide.
+Before diving into the endless ocean of Costa Rica travel blogs (hi there!), YouTube videos, and Instagram Reels, I actually started my trip planning with a good old Marco Polo guide.
 And I'm not even slightly embarrassed about it.

 Here's the thing: when you're staring at a map of Costa Rica with absolutely zero clue beyond "they have sloths and good coffee," these guides are like Travel Planning 101.
-Sure, they're not going to tell you about that secret hot spring my friend's cousin's neighbor discovered.
-They stick to the classics – your Arenal Volcano, your Manuel Antonio beaches, your Monteverde ziplines.
+Sure, they're not going to tell you about that secret hot spring my friend's cousin's neighbour discovered.
+They stick to the classics – your Arenal Volcano, your Manuel Antonio beaches, your Monteverde zip lines.
 But that's exactly what I needed!
-Because let's be real – when you don't know your Tortuguero from your Tamarindo, you need someone to hold your hand and say "Look, these are the top 10 things to see/do."
-The photos helped me figure out what actually got me excited (hello, cloud forests!) and those suggested routes in the back were given me an idea of what is possible in what amount of time.
+Because let's be real – when you don't know your Tortuguero from your Tamarindo, you need someone to hold your hand and say, "Look, these are the top 10 things to see/do."
+The photos helped me figure out what actually got me excited (hello, cloud forests!) and those suggested routes in the back were giving me an idea of what is possible in what amount of time.
 Then, once I had my bearings and knew where I definitely wanted to go, that's when I dove into the rabbit hole of travel blogs (like this one!), local forums, and yes, countless hours of sloth videos on YouTube.
 That's how our trip evolved from the standard tourist trail into this unique adventure we actually ended up doing.

 But wait – want to hear about my other slightly obsessive travel collection?
 No, not the usual suspects like magnets or shot glasses.
 I hunt down the ugliest mugs I can find in every country I visit.
 We're talking spectacularly hideous ceramics that would make your grandmother's tchotchke collection look minimalist.
 If you're curious about this parade of purposefully painful pottery, hop over to my second Instagram account @uglymugventure where I document these beautifully brutal beverage vessels in all their glory together with my husband.
-Because let's face it – anyone can collect pretty souvenirs, but it takes a special kind of traveler to proudly display both a shelf of respectable travel guides AND a cabinet full of mugs so ugly they're actually amazing.
+Because let's face it – anyone can collect pretty souvenirs, but it takes a special kind of traveller to proudly display both a shelf of respectable travel guides AND a cabinet full of mugs so ugly they're actually wonderful.
 Travel isn't just about the perfect Instagram shots – sometimes it's about embracing the wonderfully weird!

 But pretttyyyyyy pleeeaasssse still continue reading my blogs 🫢